farhatamannaislam/Portfolio2/README.md

 ## Imagery

-The image and icon used in this website are very important.
-They offer a visually appealing scenario to the user.
-The website color is very soothing.
+The website features carefully chosen images and icons to create a visually appealing and relaxing user experience.

 ## Fonts